 causes a mild disease, many dogs in Los Angeles County may

 be susceptible to this virus because of lack of previous

 immunity.
-As of now, the spread of H3N2 appears to be
+As of now, the spread of canine influenza H3N2

 lead to thousand sick dogs.
 This can have a significant